laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 Moreover, when it comes time to deploy this project in a new environment, we can leverage the same tooling to guarantee the exact same environment.
 This solves a huge problem: no more stating "it works on my machine" (and spending time debugging environment differences) to our colleagues and stakeholders and instead focusing on delivering functionality.

-Further, with client work, project hand-offs are simplified for whomever ends up responsible for the work we've done: indicate in a `README` to install Nix and delegate handling project dependency installation and configuration to the tool.
+Further, with client work, project hand-offs are simplified for whoever ends up responsible for the work we've done: indicate in a `README` to install Nix and delegate handling project dependency installation and configuration to the tool.

 ## Great - what does that look like for my Ruby on Rails project?